DBonbon/Wagtail-Teki/docs/using-static-site-generation.md

 # Using static site generation

-One nice feature of Next.js is that it can both be used for Server-Side Rendering (SSR) and Static Site Generation (SSG), Pipit uses SSR by default, but also supports SSG.
+One nice feature of Next.js is that it can both be used for Server-Side Rendering (SSR) and Static Site Generation (SSG), Teki uses SSR by default, but also supports SSG.
 This guide will show you how.

 ## Requirements